 If your characters are flat, your readers will have trouble empathizing.
 But if your characters feel real and relatable, then your readers will eat your story up.
 Understanding what your characters do and say (and how other characters respond to them) helps to paint the fullest possible picture of your fictional creation.

 The Second Element of Fiction: Plot

-One small aside: plenty of folks would start this list with plot, not character.
+One small aside: plenty of fiction writers would start this list with plot, not character.
 Both are fine.
 Your characters live inside your plot, but your plot revolves around your characters.
 I just put plot second in this list because when I write, my plot follows my characters, rather than the other way around.
-If you do it differently, there’s nothing to fear: you’re still right!
+If you do it differently, there's nothing to fear: you're still right!
 (I could say “write,” but you might click the back button.)